Introduction

 VA Rating Criteria: How the VA Assesses Knee Pain

 Navigating the assessments can feel overwhelming.
-We understand that many veterans face challenges in this process, and it’s essential to know how the evaluation works.
+We understand that many face challenges in this process, and it’s essential to know how the evaluation works.
 The through a detailed assessment process that takes into account several key factors, including:

 - Range of motion